 Every time we visit we find something new and interesting.
 We know that no two visits will ever be the same, which is one reason we never tire of going back!

 Honorable Mention: Pagosa Springs, Colorado

 We first visited Pagosa Springs in the winter of 2015/2016 (we actually were there New Year’s Eve).
 My uncle lives there and my dad owns property there, so we thought we’d check it out.
 The city is possibly one of the most scenic locations possible.
 They get a lot of sunshine, while the nearby ski resort gets some of the highest snow totals in the state.

 Pagosa Springs is home to the world’s deepest geothermal hot spring, which the town is named after.
 There are several resorts offering access to the spring.
-The city is also fairly close the the Four Corners, providing easy access to all the amazing natural wonders in that area.
+The city is also fairly close the Four Corners, providing easy access to all the amazing natural wonders in that area.

 Having family here certainly makes it easier to want to come back, but the city is pretty enough to draw us in even without that connection.

-Revisit or Not?, That is the Question
+Revisit Our Favorite Destinations or Not?, That is the Question

 We absolutely love experiencing new places and having new adventures, which is why we often find ourselves traveling somewhere new on each trip.
 But it is nearly impossible to experience everything a particular city or region has to offer in one trip.
 That is where a second or third visit is helpful.